-Carpenter proposes thirteen corollaries which amount to a decision tree defining the Perceptual Loop in the above Perception diagram.
-I will spare you the list here, but it may be useful for you to read the Perception essay at ethericstudies.org/perception/.
+Carpenter proposes thirteen corollaries which amount to a decision tree defining the Perceptual Loop in the above Perception Diagram.
+I will spare you the list here, but it may be useful for you to read the Perception Essay at ethericstudies.org/perception/.

 The diagrams here are intended to reflect the essence of Carpenter’s theory, but as modified based on other parapsychological literature and lessons learned from transcommunication (mediumship (physical, mental, trance-channel) and Instrumental TransCommunication which includes EVP).
 The concepts are presented as a cosmology at ethericstudies.org/implicit-cosmology/.
 The application of these concepts is described in the Mindfulness essay at ethericstudies.org/mindfulness/

 If we do not care about something, if it is uninteresting, then it will likely be unconsciously ignored.
-Of course, our body is constantly watching for survival related input, so anything potentially scary, good to eat, sexual or related to territory will be first unconsciously reacted to, and if persistent, enter conscious awareness.
+Of course, our body is constantly watching for survival related input, so anything potentially scary, good to eat, sexual or related to territory will be first unconsciously reacted to, and if persistent, will enter conscious awareness.
 For instance, adrenalin may flow in our system some time before we become consciously aware of a looming threat.

-In the ancient wisdom of the Cabala, the Great Work consists of transmuting the relatively immature mind (lead), into a more mature mind (gold).4 One of the techniques for this is to teach the seeker to learn as much as possible about everything.
+In the ancient wisdom of the Cabala, the Great Work consists of transmuting the relatively immature mind (lead), into a more mature mind (gold).4 One of the techniques for teaching this is to teach the seeker to learn as much as possible about everything.
 Learn to pay attention!

 Here, I should add the wisdom of detachment.
-It is important for us to be interested in what is happening around us but not to be attached to the outcome.
+It is important to be interested in what is happening around us but not to be attached to the outcome.
 Be open to unexpected possibilities.
 This translates as suspended judgment when witnessing things paranormal.
 Avoid expecting immediate understanding.
 The mind will try to shape what is being observed into something familiar, so not needing immediate understanding teaches the unconscious mind to allow what is observed to unfold naturally.
 The same goes for creating an intended reality.
 Seek an outcome but remain open for unexpected results.

-Worldview can be Taught
+Worldview Can Be Taught

 It is common to know people who are ostensibly like-minded, but who report rather different experiences from a shared event.
 This is mostly because of different worldviews, so that for example, a person with a strong orthodox religious upbringing tends to experience or interpret phenomena with religious overtones while a Spiritualist is more apt to see the same phenomena in terms of interaction with their friends on the other side.
 Some people see spirits everywhere while others see Natural Law at work.